"and I have also spoken by the prophets and I have multiplied visions and by the hand of prophets used likenesses." (Hosea 12:10, My translation).

 In 2018, because I heard in a dream the word, "Map.
 I hardly ever see one now," I asked God what it meant and researched it, discovering the concept of spiritual mapping.
 Consequently, I looked up the history of Nerang and the Gold Coast.
 I was amazed.
 A few nights before, I'd dreamed some of what had happened in Nerang's history.

-I also discovered the original name for Nerang.
-It is Birribi meaning spirals of dead bark hanging from eucalypts, like the painting I'd done and photos I'd taken and poems I'd written when I first came to Australia.
+I also discovered the original name for where Nerang now is.
+It is Birribi meaning spirals of dead bark hanging from eucalypts (Hanlon, W.E 1935, John Oxley Journal 2/80).
+It was like the painting I'd done and photos I'd taken and poems I'd written when I first came to Australia in 2000.
+God did indeed show me the placce He was leading me to, although I didn't realise it at the time.

 So, although I didn't know it at the time, the Lord had been showing the land, the place where He wanted us to go to, just like He said He would.Paper Waves